Iola Leroy: Themes

 ″They took it from us,″ chimed the youngsters.

-Positive view of black history: In chapter 30, Lucille Delany says, "Instead of forgetting the past, I would have [our people] hold in everlasting remembrance our great deliverance."
+Positive View of Black History: In chapter 30, Lucille Delany says, "Instead of forgetting the past, I would have [our people] hold in everlasting remembrance our great deliverance."
 Historian David W. Blight quotes this as an example for Harper's work "to forge a positive view of black history", an aim she shared with fellow black writer Pauline Hopkins.

+Racial Identity and Passing

+A theme that appears in the novel is racial identity and passing.
+There are several characters in this novel, including Iola, her brother, and Dr. Latimer, that are mixed and could pass as white, yet they choose to identify as Black.
+This choice shows that Harper is pushing back against the idea that race defines who someone is, including their character, intelligence, or morals.
+When this novel was written, ideas about race were widely used to justify inequality, often portraying Black people as less sensitive or capable.
+Harper challenges these assumptions by presenting these characters in the story as intelligent, compassionate, and morally strong, regardless of what race they are.
+By giving these qualities to a character who could be either white or Black, it separates these qualities from only white people.
+Iola choosing not to pass as white matters a lot because it’s not just a personal choice.
+It’s about doing what she believes is right and standing with her community.
+By embracing her identity, she aligns herself with the Black community and commits to working toward its advancement through education and reform.
+This really enforces the novels idea of racial pride and that your morality is not based on your race, but who you choose to be as a person.

-Publication history
+Publication History

 According to Jennifer Harris in the African American Review, Iola Leroy was simultaneously first published in 1892 in Philadelphia by the Garrigues Brothers and in Boston by James Harvey Earle, whose father was the pastor A. B. Earle.
 In 2010, Penguin Classics published a version edited by Henry Louis Gates Jr. with an introduction by Hollis Robbins.